Saturday school? State board OKs one-year flexibility for Oklahoma schools grappling with COVID-19 contingency plans

 Upon passage of the flexibility waiver, Hofmeister told the board she and state education staffers would closely monitor local use of the waiver and raise the matter again if the board’s “intent” that it not be used as a first resort is not followed.

-Featured video: Mayor G.T.
-Bynum on the community's resiliency during the pandemic Gallery: Tulsans adjusting their lives and businesses during the pandemic
+FEATURED VIDEO Altered lives: See how these Tulsans are adjusting their lives and businesses during the coronavirus pandemic

 Altered Lives: Local bookstore transitions to online